jcoliz/WindowsAiEdgeLabCV/Setup Guide.md

 7. Open a powershell window to C:\WindowsAiEdgeLabCV
 8. Open a powershell window and connect to the IoT Core device
 8. Check 'iotedge list' to ensure all modules are up including simulated temp sensor
+8. Docker login to the container registry using those credentials
+8. Set the $Container variable to match their Container Registry Login Server
 9. Map the Q: drive on the development PC to the IoT Core device
 2. Open a browser
 3. Open the [Custom Vision Portal](https://www.customvision.ai/)